TheSaminator/starship-fights/plan/campaign-spoilers/notes.md

 Go east and defeat the resurgent Ilkhan Commune, restoring the liberal Ilkhan Republic

-##### *The Midnight Iron Sky*
+##### *Midnight of the Iron Sky*

-Defeat the Neuia Fulkreykk rebellion in Theudareykk, causing Isarnareykk to enter into negotiations with to Mechyrdia
+Defeat Captain Ulari Sathalan, leader of the Neuia Fulkreykk rebellion in Theudareykk, causing Isarnareykk to enter into negotiations with to Mechyrdia

 ##### *Panzerfaustian Bargain* - Isarnareyksk ending #1